heng30/rssbox-android/README.md

 [中文文档](./README.zh-CN.md)

 #### Introduction
-It is a RSS client.
+It is a RSS reader.
 It is designed for android platform.
 However, you can compile it for Linux/Windows, maybe Macos(I'm not verify it), platform.
 It is a pure Rust project.
 UI based on `Slint UI`.
 Feel free to use it.
 If you encounter any problem, sending me a feedback.

 #### Features
 - [x] Show RSS new message.